How Quinoa Can Support Weight Loss

 • Zinc 2.02mg

 Iron and magnesium are both important elements that support your metabolism.
-People who are low in iron have a more difficult time losing weight, the same is true for people who have low magnesium levels.4,5
+People who are low in iron have a more difficult time losing weight; the same is true for people with low magnesium levels.4,5

 kale, chard, and spinach